SarangKumar/CWH-Python/Day 5/notes.md

 #### More about print

 - It is one of the built in functions in python
-- What ever writtin in the print function will be displayed in the cmd.
+- What ever write in the print function will be displayed in the cmd.

 **Syntax**